Thaddeus Dixon (American football): North Carolina

 On January 5, 2025, Dixon entered the transfer portal.
 He eventually joined the North Carolina Tar Heels under legendary head coach Bill Belichick, remaining with his defensive coordinator Stephen Belichick, who also joined North Carolina.

+Professional career

+Dixon signed with the New York Giants as an undrafted free agent on May 8, 2026.
+On May 14, Dixon tore his Achilles tendon during a team workout and was subsequently placed on season-ending injured reserve.